samiul272/samiul272.github.io/_news/announcement_8.md

 inline: true
 ---

-My work on mult-state filtering has been published in Ploss One.
+My work on multi-state filtering has been published in Ploss One.